MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-delegate-catalog.md

 # Delegate access governance to catalog creators in entitlement management

 A catalog is a container of resources and access packages.
 You create a catalog when you want to group related resources and access packages.
-By default, a Global administrator or an Identity governance administrator can [create a catalog](entitlement-management-catalog-create.md), and can add additional users as catalog owners.
+By default, a Global Administrator or an Identity Governance Administrator can [create a catalog](entitlement-management-catalog-create.md), and can add additional users as catalog owners.

+> [!NOTE]
+> Following least privilege access, it is recommended to use the Identity Governance Administrator role when possible in entitlement management.

 There are three ways an organization can delegate with catalogs: